ryantd42/NY-Legislative-Git/2023/S2821B-2023/bill.md

  employment for a non-covered employer commenced.
   [5.
-The foregoing provisions of this section shall not apply to family leave benefits, as family leave benefits are not available to  employees
- S. 2821  8

- that  are  not  employed at the time family leave is requested by filing the notice and medical certification required by the chair.]
+The foregoing provisions of this section shall not apply to family leave benefits, as family leave benefits are not available to  employees that  are  not  employed at the time family leave is requested by filing the notice and medical certification required by the chair.]
   § 9.
 Paragraph (b) of subdivision 4 of section 212  of  the  workers'
  compensation law, as added by section 13 of part SS of chapter 54 of the laws of 2016, is amended to read as follows:
   (b)  Notwithstanding  the  definition  of  "employer"  in  section two hundred one of this article, a sole  proprietor,  member  of  a  limited liability  company  or  limited liability partnership, or other self-em- ployed person may become a covered employer under  this  article  FOR  A PERIOD OF AT LEAST ONE YEAR by complying with the provisions of subdivi- sion  one  of this section.
+A SELF-EMPLOYED PERSON WHO BECOMES A COVERED EMPLOYER UNDER THIS SECTION SHALL BECOME  ELIGIBLE  FOR  DISABILITY  AND
+ S. 2821--A  8

-A SELF-EMPLOYED PERSON WHO BECOMES  A  COVERED EMPLOYER  UNDER  THIS  SECTION  SHALL BECOME ELIGIBLE FOR DISABILITY AND FAMILY LEAVE BENEFITS NO LATER THAN FOUR WEEKS AFTER THE PURCHASE  OF  A POLICY OF INSURANCE UNDER THIS ARTICLE.
+ FAMILY  LEAVE  BENEFITS NO LATER THAN FOUR WEEKS AFTER THE PURCHASE OF A POLICY OF INSURANCE UNDER THIS ARTICLE.
   §  10.
 Section  229  of the workers' compensation law is amended by adding a new subdivision 3 to read as follows: